trufflesuite/drizzle-react-components/README.md

 `labels` (array) Custom labels; will follow ABI input ordering.
 Useful for friendlier names.
 For example "\_to" becoming "Recipient Address".

+`render` (function with two arguments) Render property to overwrite form generation.
+The first argument is an object the maps all method argument names to [react refs](https://reactjs.org/docs/refs-and-the-dom.html).
+Your form input fields require a `ref` property.
+Note: [If you use the Material-UI library, the element needs an additional `onChange` property](https://stackoverflow.com/questions/51310609/unable-to-retrieve-the-input-field-of-material-ui-using-refs-in-react-js/55195196#55195196).
+The second argument is the instant of the `ContractForm`, that means the `ContractForm`s `this`.
+Use that for calling `ContractForm.setSendArgs` or `ContractForm.handleSubmit` from your render property.

 ## Test Apps

 A test app targeting the React 16.3+ context API has been included at `./test-app`.
 And one targeting the legacy context API can be found at `test-app-legacy-context`.